richardstartin/richardstartin.github.io/_posts/2018-04-07-garbage-collector-code-artifacts-card-marking.md

 </tbody></table>
 </div>

-You may see a large difference in a multithreaded benchmark, with an <code language="java">Integer</code> instance per thread.
+You may see a large difference in a multithreaded benchmark, with an `Integer` instance per thread.

 <div class="table-holder">
 <table class="table table-bordered table-hover table-condensed">